krilen/container_k8s/openshift.md

 	The 'oc api-resources' command can be extended with different flags

-		- "--namespaced=true": specify the namespace
+		- "--namespaced=true": specify the namespace (or "--namespaced=false"
 		- "--api-group appsapps": Limit the resouces in a spcific API group, for core resource use "--api-group"
 		- "--sort-by name": If not empty sort listed resources by the field, "name" or "kind".